 CAGRD will pursue available CAP entitlements to increase the permanent water supplies in its portfolio.
-These include M&I entitlements not currently committed to long-term uses and future allocations of NIA priority water.5 In addition, several existing Tribal water rights settlements that include CAP entitlements have provisions to allow, at the discretion of the Tribe, the leasing of settlement water to other water users within Arizona.
+These include M&I entitlements not currently committed to long-term uses.
+In addition, several existing Tribal water rights settlements that include CAP entitlements have provisions to allow, at the discretion of the Tribe, the leasing of settlement water to other water users within Arizona.
 Some of this water is currently under lease and, therefore, unavailable and some is considered potentially available under the water supply acquisition program's planning assumptions.
 CAGRD also recognizes that CAP supplies will be impacted by future shortages on the Colorado River, which will have impacts on the potentially available supplies in this category.
 The low available estimates shown in Table 4.3 acknowledge that future CAP supplies may be less than current supplies.

-As identified in Table 4.3, CAGRD estimates the total volume of CAP water that may be available for acquisition over the next 20 years is between 205,400 and 410,900 acre-feet per year.
-To arrive at this estimate, CAGRD started by assuming that any CAP water not currently utilized as part of a long-term commitment may be currently available.
-This includes supplies not ordered from

-2018-2022; supplies currently being used to develop LTSCs; and supplies currently being used in short-term lease agreements or short-term Colorado River system conservation programs.
-Other minor adjustments were made to remove 1,200 acre-feet allocated to the Yavapai Apache Nation and 8,000 acre-feet allocated to the Sif Oidak District of the Tohono O'odham Nation (both are Tribal Homeland allocations).
+As identified in Table 4.3, CAGRD estimates the total volume of CAP water that may be available for acquisition over the next 20 years is between 91,700 and 183,400 acre-feet per year.
+To arrive at this estimate, CAGRD started by assuming that any CAP M&I or Indian priority water not currently utilized as part of a long-term commitment may be currently available.
+This includes supplies not ordered from 2018-2022; supplies currently being used to develop LTSCs; and supplies currently being used in short-term lease agreements or short-term Colorado River system conservation programs.
+Other minor adjustments were made to remove 1,200 acre-feet allocated to the Yavapai Apache Nation and 8,000 acre-feet allocated to the Sif Oidak District of the Tohono O'odham Nation (both are Tribal Homeland allocations, unavailable for use off-reservation).
 The low estimate is 50% of the high estimate.

-The CAP water volume estimated to be available from 2045 to 2124 ranges from 144,700 to 289,500 acre-feet per year.
-The high potentially available volume assumes a 50% increase in utilization of Indian CAP supplies, increased utilization of municipal CAP supplies and includes NIA priority CAP water that has not been reallocated.
-The high volume was reduced by 50% to establish a low estimate that effectively assumes higher utilization rates of the Indian and Municipal CAP supplies and no availability of the unallocated NIA priority CAP water.
+The CAP water volume estimated to be available from 2045 to 2124 ranges from 44,500 to 88,900 acre-feet per year.
+The high potentially available volume assumes a 50% increase in utilization of Indian CAP supplies and removes all municipal CAP supplies.
+The high volume was further reduced by 50% to establish a low estimate that effectively assumes even higher utilization rates of the Indian and Municipal CAP supplies.